Is your Toyota wheel bearing noisy, and the ABS light illuminates? Learn how to fix the problem by replacing the wheel bearing of your Toyota.

 - Remove the wheel bearing together with the ABS sensor.

-- Use sandpaper or wire brush to remove any present rust from the wheel hub mounting area.
+- Use sandpaper or a wire brush to remove rust from the wheel hub mounting area.

 - Install the wheel hub bearing and torque bolts to specification.
 See the typical values below.